Meeco/hedera-did-identity-network/README.md

 - `GET /did/{did}`

 It is up to developers to decide how these endpoints should be secured based on their use case.
-Example of how requests can be made against API please refer to `scripts/make-appnet-api-request.js` script.
+For an example of how requests can be made against API please refer to `scripts/make-appnet-api-request.js` script.
 More details can also be found on `authentication.ts` file and `tests`.

 ## Contributing